turingschool/mod-0-curriculum/session2/index.md

 #### Hashes or Objects

-If you're in the front end program, we're going to call the next data type an "object".
-If you're in the back end program, we're going to call it a "hash".
+If you're in the front end program, we're going to call the next data type an <span class="vocab">object</span>.
+If you're in the back end program, we're going to call it a <span class="vocab">hash</span>.
 Use your Googling skills to search for <strong>what it is used for in programming</strong> and jot down your notes in the box below.

 <textarea rows="4"></textarea>

 <div class="toggle-show">
   Done?
 Click here to reveal.
   <div class="hidden">
-    <p>A <strong>Hash</strong> or <strong>Object</strong> is a collection of key-value pairs.
+    <p>A <span class="vocab">hash</span> or <span class="vocab">object</span> is a collection of key-value pairs.
 It is similar to an Array, except that indexing is done via arbitrary keys of any object type, not an integer index.</p>
     <p>Example with <strong>strings</strong> as both the key and value:<code>{ "key": "value" }</code></p>
     <p>Example with <strong>string</strong> as key and <strong>integer</strong> as value: <code>{ "student_count": 22 }</code></p>
   </div>